marieleme/covid-impact-on-aviation-and-air-quality/README.md

 - Numpy library

 ### Running the code
-If you want to produce the simplified flights data sets yourself, you have have to download the data sets from the [OpenSky network 2020](https://zenodo.org/record/4266937#.X9jGrdhKiMr) as well as the data sets from [World Air Quality Index project](https://aqicn.org).
+If you want to produce the simplified flights data sets yourself, you have have to download the data sets from the [OpenSky network 2020](https://zenodo.org/record/4266937#.X9jGrdhKiMr).
 - Put the flight data sets into the flight folder under a folder with name "dataset_flights".

 An example of running the code which produces 30 days rolling average plots: